 Who to talk to?

-If you feel the student is experiencing difficulties in the classroom or is not getting the support they need, it is always best to go directly to the student’s teacher first with the aim of working together to come up with a solution that will work for you, the teacher, and most importantly, the student.
+If you feel your child is experiencing difficulties in the classroom or is not getting the support they need, it is always best to go directly to your child’s teacher first with the aim of working together to come up with a solution that will work for you, the teacher, and most importantly, your child.
 It may also be beneficial to ask the teacher who supports them within the school and suggest arranging a meeting with those additional staff.
 These people may include the School Psychologist, the Deputy Principal or Principal, the Year Coordinator (Secondary School), a Learning Support/SAER Coordinator, a literacy or numeracy support teacher, and other teachers.